cp-tools/cpt-lib/README.md

 - Closes the former browser, and uses the latter browser profile to access various data.

 This ensures nothing (history, cookies, bookmarks etc) of your specified user profile are modified.
+However, **use unofficial versions of this library with extreme caution**, as malicious code can be used to extract all login details and private credentials from your browser.

 ### How do I make this library work in other languages?

 Currently, there is no official support for the same.

-However, there are future plans:
+However, there are some future plans:

 - An online REST API to fetch data of **public** contests.
 - A cross platform command line executable.
 - *Experimental:* Porting the project base to JavaScript code.
+-
 Expect option two to be available in the near future.

 ### What are the benefits of using browser automation over fetching web pages with GET requests?